-Changes in interpretation or application of U.S. GAAP may adversely affect our operating results.
+Changes in interpretation or application of U.S. generally accepted accounting principles ("U.S. GAAP") may adversely affect our operating results.

 We prepare our consolidated financial statements to conform to U.S. GAAP.
-These principles are subject to interpretation by the Financial Accounting Standards Board, or FASB, American Institute of Certified Public Accountants, the SEC and various other regulatory and accounting bodies.
+These principles are subject to interpretation by the Financial Accounting Standards Board ("FASB") American Institute of Certified Public Accountants, the SEC and various other regulatory and accounting bodies.
 A change in interpretations of, or our application of, these principles can have a significant effect on our reported results and may even affect our reporting of transactions completed before a change is announced.
 In addition, when we are required to adopt new accounting standards, our methods of accounting for certain items may change, which could cause our results of operations to fluctuate from period to period and make it more difficult to compare our financial results to prior periods.